Emekaborisama/Emekaborisama/README.md

 ---------------------------------------------------------------------------

-- 👯 I’m looking to collaborate on open source tools for data science and machine learning.
+- 👯 I’m looking to collaborate on open-source tools for data science and machine learning.
-- 💬 Ask me about OSS, Machine Learning and Data Science.
+- 💬 Ask me about OSS, Machine Learning, and Data Science.
 - 📫 How to reach me: Email (borisphilosophy@gmail.com) [Twitter](https://twitter.com/emeka_boris), [Linkedin](https://www.linkedin.com/in/emekaborisama).

 ------------------------------------------------------------------------